Two children running through a wildflower meadow in West Sussex on a sunny late-May morning

 1. Arundel Castle and Gardens

 Arundel Castle reopens for the season on 1 April, so by May it is in full swing.
-The castle grounds are spectacular in late spring, with the formal gardens in bloom and the grounds open for picnics.
+The castle grounds are spectacular in late spring, with the formal gardens in bloom and the Allium Extravaganza filling the beds with thousands of purple blooms.
 Kids love the keep (steep stairs, amazing views), the armoury and the interactive medieval displays.

 Location: Arundel Castle, Arundel, BN18 9AB

-When: Open Tuesday to Sunday plus bank holiday Monday, 10am to 5pm
+When: Open Wednesday to Sunday plus bank holidays, 10am to 5pm (castle rooms from noon; last admission 4pm)

 Ages: All ages (best for 4+)